Frequently Asked Questions.

 We strive to stay open for normal business hours during most weather in our area.

-day via email.
+IF and when we have limited hours or any closures, all parents will be informed by 5:00 AM that day via email.
 We will also post it on our Facebook page.
 We try to follow Bremerton School District’s snow day closures.

 Any limited hours or closures would be related to the ability for our staff to safely travel to work and keep our teacher to child ratios required by DCYF.

-Additionally, if the roads and weather deteriorate during school hours, we may inform parents to
+Additionally, if the roads and weather deteriorate during school hours, we may inform parents to pick up early to allow staff time to make it home safely.

 Infants: 1:4